Supplemental Disability Insurance: What is it? Do you need it?

 Understanding group long-term disability coverage

-When provided by an employer, group LTD insurance typically replaces a percentage of your base salary only (no commissions, bonuses or other wages) with a cap on the benefit amount.
+When provided by an employer, group long-term disability insurance typically replaces a percentage of your base salary only (no commissions, bonuses or other wages) with a cap on the benefit amount.
 If the employer pays the premiums, the benefit you receive if you become disabled is taxed.
 Coverage typically ends when your employment ends.
 Learn more about the basics of disability insurance.

 Consider supplemental disability insurance

-Supplemental disability insurance offers individual protection to help fill the gaps left by group LTD plans.
+Supplemental disability insurance offers individual protection to help fill the gaps left by group long-term disability plans.
 Adding individually owned disability income insurance to the disability coverage you have through work helps protect more of your income.
 Supplemental disability insurance replaces a percentage of your complete salary minus other existing disability insurance.

 If you purchased supplemental disability insurance with a maximum benefit of $5,000, you’d add that amount to your total monthly benefit, which means combined you’d replace 80% of your salary.